spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Recommended-HW.md

 ## Acceptance Criteria

-GIVEN an employer or client wants to hire a developer
+GIVEN that an employer or client wants to hire a developer

 WHEN viewing their portfolio